linanc/Attendy/README.md

 Face 'n Class is a revolutionary way of taking class attendance for IEOR 171!
 First, all students in the class are invited to the class Facebook group.
 During a designated time in class, students take selfies of their groups and upload group selfies to Lecture events on the FB Group.
 All groups must tag each member in the photo.

-  The only thing the GSI (or designated student) has to do is to run the Python script in this repo.
-It will pull all the tags from all photos to create a CSV spreadsheet for attendance.
-The process should take about 15 minutes in total.
+  At a later time, the GSI (or designated student) can run the Python script in this repo.
+It will automatically pull all the tags from all photos to create a CSV spreadsheet for attendance.
+The process to run the script should take about 15 minutes in total.

-## Facebook Setup and Usage
+## Part 1: How to Set Up Facebook Group

 1. GSI must possess a Facebook account.
   <br><i>Option A: Use personal Facebook account.
 Option B: Create a separate Facebook account.</i>